pytest-dev/execnet/doc/example/test_multi.rst

     >>> sum(mch.receive_each())
     3

-receive results from sub processes with a Queue
+Receive results from sub processes with a Queue
 -----------------------------------------------------

 Use ``MultiChannel.make_receive_queue()`` to get a queue